Q2 Electricity prices: Wholesale energy up 8% over 2018

 Milder than average temperatures are resulting in reduced demand for heating.

-Queensland black-coal generators are expected to maintain strong output and exports of electricity to southern regions over coming months, offsetting the effect of the coal-fired generator outages in NSW and Victoria.
+Queensland black-coal generators are expected to maintain strong output and exports of electricity to southern regions over the coming months, offsetting the effect of the coal-fired generator outages in NSW and Victoria.

 Multiple coal-fired units in New South Wales and Victoria have experienced unplanned and extended outages and the performance of the remaining units will be important in determining price outcomes during August.

-Further forced outages and unit trips would result in higher average prices, though extreme price events are not expected due to the availability of gas and hydro peaking plants.
+Further forced outages and unit trips would result in higher average prices, though extreme price events are not expected due to the availability of gas and hydropeaking plants.

 AEMO calls for demand response expressions of interest